QuickBlox/Documentation/docs/5_javascript/1_Introduction.md

 <span id="Overview" class="on_page_navigation"></span>
 ## Overview

-The latest version of JS SDK is [**2.5.0**](https://github.com/QuickBlox/quickblox-javascript-sdk/releases/latest), a full list of JS SDK versions can be found on [Github Releases](https://github.com/QuickBlox/quickblox-javascript-sdk/releases).
+A full list of JS SDK versions can be found on [**Github Releases**](https://github.com/QuickBlox/quickblox-javascript-sdk/releases).

-Check out our [API Reference](http://quickblox.github.io/quickblox-javascript-sdk/docs/) for more detailed information about our SDK.
+Check out our [**API Reference**](http://quickblox.github.io/quickblox-javascript-sdk/docs/) for more detailed information about our SDK.

 JS SDK supports Chrome 30+, Safari 7.1+, Firefox 30+, IE 10+, Opera 23+, Edge 12+ and Node v.4+.